Perle4pearl/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script that delete a directory in another one
+script that change the working directory to the previous one